Nu-SCPTheme/scipnet/src/deeds/README.md

 * `"page-locked"`
 * One of the errors specified below.

-## If the operation was sucessful:
+## If the operation was successful:

 ```
 {